james2doyle/ohdoylerules.com/content/snippets/raspberry-pi-php-and-lighttpd.md

----
++++
-Title: "Setup A Raspberry Pi with PHP And Lighttpd"
-Description: "Setup a raspberry pi with php 8.1 and the latest lighttpd web server"
+title = "Setup A Raspberry Pi with PHP And Lighttpd" description = "Setup a raspberry pi with php 8.1 and the latest lighttpd web server" date = "2022-06-05" category = "Snippets" template = "post.html"
-Date: "2022-06-05"
-Category: "Snippets"
-Template: "post"
+[taxonomies]
-Keywords: ["raspberry", "pi", "php", "8.1", "composer", "lighttpd", "apache", "web", "server"]
+keywords = ["raspberry", "pi", "php", "8.1", "composer", "lighttpd", "apache", "web", "server"]
----
++++

 I recently got a Raspberry Pi model 4+.
 I'm using it to [run a minidlna server](https://pimylifeup.com/raspberrypi-minidlna/) that loads music and movies from an old external hard drive that I have.
 On top of that, I wanted to run a local web server so that I can write scripts and pages that I can access locally on my network without having to have my laptop open and running.